toxicoder/inkorporated/docs/implementation_plan_updated.md

 1. docs/ with URLs, creds, backups
 2. Add to Homepage

-## Implementation Priority Order
+## Implementation Priority Order (Updated)
-1. Phase 1: Foundation & Preparation (Infrastructure validation)
+1. **Phase 1**: Foundation & Preparation (Infrastructure validation) - Start here
-2. Phase 2: Repository & Code Setup (Code organization)
+2. **Phase 2**: Repository & Code Setup (Code organization) - Already completed
-3. Phase 3: Bootstrap Infrastructure (Core cluster setup)
+3. **Phase 3**: Bootstrap Infrastructure (Core cluster setup) - Next logical step
-4. Phase 4: Core Infrastructure Deployment (Services deployment)
+4. **Phase 4**: Core Infrastructure Deployment (Services deployment) - Followed by cloudflared integration
-5. Phase 5: Post-Deployment (Configuration and testing)
+5. **Phase 5**: Post-Deployment (Configuration and testing) - Final phase

+## Next Immediate Actions

+### 1. Complete Cloudflared Integration
+- [ ] Obtain Cloudflare tunnel token from Cloudflare dashboard
+- [ ] Create proper Kubernetes secret with real tunnel token
+- [ ] Apply the secret to the cluster
+- [ ] Verify cloudflared pods start successfully

+### 2. Infrastructure Setup
+- [ ] Validate physical infrastructure readiness
+- [ ] Create Proxmox Cloud-Init template
+- [ ] Set up workstation tools
+- [ ] Create bootstrap repository with Terraform/Ansible

+### 3. Core Infrastructure Deployment
+- [ ] Provision VMs with Terraform
+- [ ] Install k3s with Ansible
+- [ ] Bootstrap ArgoCD
+- [ ] Deploy NFS CSI Driver
+- [ ] Deploy Longhorn Storage

+## Key Implementation Notes
+- The cloudflared deployment structure is complete and follows the technical design
+- The implementation plan is organized to follow the phased approach from the technical design document
+- All services will be deployed according to the ultra-detailed task breakdown
+- The project maintains the correct "inkorporated" naming throughout all documentation and manifests

+## Security Considerations
+- All sensitive data (tunnel tokens, database passwords) should be stored as Kubernetes secrets
+- Use sealed secrets or similar encryption for sensitive data in Git
+- Implement proper RBAC and network policies
+- Regular security audits and updates of container images

+## Monitoring and Observability
+- All services should be configured with proper monitoring and logging
+- Prometheus metrics and Grafana dashboards should be implemented
+- Loki for unified logging across all services
+- Alertmanager for critical system alerts

 # task_progress
 - [x] Analyze technical design document